CU-Robosub/Yolo-Train-System/model_deploy/README.md

 Format for running script:
 ./get_weights.sh <weight folder name>

-When running the script for the first time, a web browser will open asking to authenticate.
+- When running the script for the first time, a web browser will open asking to authenticate.
+- If an error is presented that the Google Drive api is not enabled, follow the provided steps in the terminal, wait a few minutes, and run the script again.